-Planning to hack walls, floors, or tiles in your HDB flat?
+Planning to engage a hacking contractor for walls, floors, or tiles in your HDB flat?
 You almost certainly need an HDB renovation permit before a single jackhammer is lifted.
 Unauthorised hacking carries fines up to S$5,000 and mandatory reinstatement costs of S$10,000 to S$30,000 — far more than the permit itself.
 This 2026 guide walks through exactly which hacking works need HDB approval, what you can and cannot hack, the step-by-step application process, approval timeline, working-hour rules, and how much an HDB Licensed Renovation Contractor should cost.

 If you already know the rules and just need a licensed contractor to handle the permit and execute the hacking safely, jump straight to our Hacking Services Singapore page for a site-specific quote.